imjp19/SHWETFLIX---2.0/README.md

 ## So What are you waiting For!
 Go and Check Now: 🤩[SHWETFLIX](https://shwetflix.netlify.app/)😎
 * It is hosted on netlify : https://shwetflix.netlify.app/
-* Enjoy Your Favourites Anytime Anywhere
+* Enjoy Your Favourites Anytime Anywhere.